hugoqbchld/Electricity-transportation-monopoly-in-MLM-top-tiers-SH/README.md

 => This does not include income from trading taxes, jobs platform fees, military income, or other Safehouse services which can be substantial

-⚠️ This proposal was submited in double, vote only IPO-2/IPO#2
+⚠️ This proposal was submited in double by mistake, vote only IPO-2/IPO#2

  🗳️ Vote Yes ✅ if you want Qcap to bid on GGWP IPO.
 In that case, please also enter the amount you want to allocate from existing funds.